Updated April 6, 2018

 Epcot: Spaceship Earth was awesome.
 Mission Space nearly killed me.
 Mostly, we enjoyed walking through World Showcase.
 Epcot felt less about rides and more about exploring.
 We had a magical run in with Mary Poppins which made the day so special.

 Hollywood Studios: The Great Movie Ride was our favorite.
 Loved the Wizard of Oz part!
 Also enjoyed Walt Disney – One Man’s Dream.
 I totally enjoyed that look back through time.
 Kids?
 Not so much.
+Update: I think everything I loved about this park is now closed.
+Oh, well.

 Disney World was everything I wanted it to be.
 Yes, the weather was hot, but we were having too much fun to notice.
 We took a break each day in the afternoon and it helped a lot.
 We used Frogg Toggs Chilly Pads, Misting/Drinking Bottles and Cooling Scarves.
 We stayed hydrated.
 And, I honestly don’t recall anyone complaining about the heat, other than at Animal Kingdom.